IQ404/study-notes/README.md

 The ImGui version that I am integrating is `1.90.1`.
 I will probably stick to it and not moving to an updated version unless there is any specific benefit.

+❓ Why it seems that the ImGui window only appears on the canvas after the 3rd iteration of the render loop?

 ## Multiple draw calls

 I think simply call the draw function multiple times will let OpenGL run the pipeline on GPU multiple times (though, this may not be optimal for performance in many cases).